somhi/PCXT_DeMiSTify/README.md

 [JT89](https://github.com/jotego/jt89) by Jose Tejada (@jotego) was integrated for Tandy sound.

+[Demistify](https://github.com/robinsonb5/DeMiSTify) by Alastair M.Robinson ([@robinsonb5](https://github.com/robinsonb5)) is used as a MiST compatible framework using a softcore for aiding porting the core to multiple FPGA boards.
+More information about deMiSTifying a core can be found on this [tutorial](https://github.com/DECAfpga/DECA_board/tree/main/Tutorials/DeMiSTify).

 ## Key features

 * 8088 CPU with these speed settings: 4.77 MHz, 7.16 MHz, 9.54 MHz cycle accurate, and PC/AT 286 at 3.5MHz equivalent (max. speed)
-* BIOS selectable (Tandy 1000 / PCXT)
-* Compatible BIOS selection (IBM5160, Yuko ST, pcxt31, Tandy, micro8088, XT-IDE, ...)
+* BIOS selectable (Tandy 1000 / PCXT).
+Compatible BIOS selection (IBM5160, Yuko ST, pcxt31, Tandy, micro8088, XT-IDE, ...)
+* XTIDE support
 * Support for IBM Tandy 1000
 * Support for IBM PCXT 5160 and clones
 * Main memory 640Kb + 384Kb UMB memory
 * EMS memory up to 2Mb
-* XTIDE support
 * Video modes:
   * Tandy graphics with 128Kb of shared VRAM  (not available on all ports due to BRAM resources)
   * CGA graphics 32kB VRAM (VGA or Composite)
   * MDA monochrome
+  * Composite real video output
 * Audio: Adlib, Tandy, speaker
 * Joystick support
 * Mouse support into COM2 serial port, this works like any Microsoft mouse... you just need a driver to configure it, like CTMOUSE 1.9 (available into hdd folder), with the command CTMOUSE /s2